coco-loco-cyber/uci_census/README.md

 comparison; at what point are you drifting from value in analysis and wasting time or resources to arrive at the same conclusion?

 I am still new to data analysis and using python to do it.
 I am merely showcasing things I have worked on to document my journey.

+#### Methodology

+1. Read the data and removed all quantitative variables.
+2. Plotted various Histograms to visualize the data and begin to understand it more.
+3. Wrote about initial observations.
+Data is not always clear, can be vague, or may be misleading.
+Important to note these.
+4. Cleaned the data set and identified a question to make of the data set.
+5. Created a function in Python to visualize the cleaned data set.
+6. Used Histogram plots to visualize the data.
+I cleaned up the graphs to make them more visually appealing than previous plots.
+7. My next steps involved filtering the data in various ways and calculating proportions to gain perspective of the data set.
+8. My next step will involve conducting the actual Chi-Squared testing using Python.
+9. (Dec 06, 2023)